garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

    using Esri.ArcGISRuntime.Security;
     ```

-6. Set global variables for the Map myMap and set to null:
+6. Set some global variables for the Map myMap and set to null:

     ```
      private Map myMap = null;